Gherla Synagogue

-The Gherla Synagogue is a synagogue located in Gherla in northern Romania.
-The building was constructed in 1903 and was in danger of collapse in 2012 when fund raising was commenced to complete structural repairs.
+The Gherla Synagogue is a synagogue, located at 46 Crisan Street, in Gherla (Szamosújvár) in the Cluj County of northern Romania.
+Designed in Moorish Revival and Romanesque Revival styles, the synagogue was completed in 1903 and operated as a synagogue until c.
+1970s.
+The building was in danger of collapse in 2012 when fundraising was commenced to complete structural repairs and the building has since been handed to municipal authorities for restoration and renovation as a cultural center.

 History

+History of the Jews in Gherla

-The modern city of Gherla was founded by the Armenian community in 1700 with the approval bought from Vienna, with the consent of Emperor Leopold I. In the beginning the Jews were only permitted to live in the small villages surrounding the actual city.
+The modern city of Gherla was founded by the Armenian community in the 1700s with the approval bought from Vienna, with the consent of Emperor Leopold I. In the beginning the Jews were only permitted to live in the small villages surrounding the actual city.
 One of the villages, Iclod, even as early as 1772 had a large Jewish population, with a house of prayer and a cemetery.
 Many of the Jews who lived in Iclod went to work every day in Gherla.
-During the 1830s, the first Jews settled in Gherla.
-Initially they were only allowed to settle in one suburb, Candia, but after a while they were expelled.
-Only after the 1848 revolution were the Jews allowed to live in the city of Gherla proper.
+Jews were allowed to live in a neighbourhood of Gherla, Kandia, prior to 1811; in 1811, the town council decreed the Jews were to be expulsed from Gherla within 8 days on grounds that they were raising prices and using improper measures when selling alcohol.

+The Jews of Gherla worked in various branches of industry and trade; several factories were owned by Jews.
+The largest of these was the distillery founded by Jakov Dov Feldmann, who employed many Jewish workers.
+At the turn of the twentieth century, Feldmann was the congregation's president.

+In the 1920s, Jews of Gherla were elected onto the city council; the Zionist Adolph Goldstein served as council secretary for many years.

+Religious life

 The congregation was established in the 1850s by which time the restrictions on settlement of Jews in town has been rescinded.
 The community grew at a gradual pace.
-By 1860s the congregation already had a kosher butcher, a synagogue and a mikvah (ritual bath).
+By 1860s the congregation already had a kosher butcher, a synagogue, and a mikvah.
 The cemetery was opened in the 1870, until then, the burials took place in the Jewish cemetery of Iclod.
-Rabbi Yitzhak Yosef ha-Kohen became the first official chief rabbi of Gherla's Jewish community in 1880, acting as the spiritual leader, religious instructor, and even shochet (kosher slaughterer) of the community, and under his guidance many religious institutions were set up.
-He served until his death in 1920.
-Following the death of Rabbi ha-Kohen, his son-in-law, Rabbi Avraham Shlomo Elias became the rabbi of Gherla.
-After his death in 1930, his son Jakov Samuel Elias took over the spiritual leadership of the congregation In 1944 he was deported with the rest of the Jewish population and murdered in a camp near Auschwitz in 1945.
+Rabbi Yitzhak Yosef ha-Kohen became the first official chief rabbi of Gherla's Jewish community in 1880, acting as the spiritual leader, religious instructor, and even shochet of the community, and under his guidance many religious institutions were set up.

-The Jews of Gherla worked in various branches of industry and trade; several factories were owned by Jews.
-The largest of these was the distillery founded by Jakov Dov Feldmann, who employed many Jewish workers.
-At the turn of the twentieth century, Feldmann was the congregation's president.
 By 1903 there were multiple small synagogues operating in the city.
-That year, a large and elaborate synagogue was built to accommodate the increasing Jewish population.
+That year, a large and elaborate synagogue, now known as the Gherla Synagogue, was built to accommodate the increasing Jewish population.
+The synagogue's seating was for several hundred people; a census taken in 1920 put the Jewish population at 1,041 or 16% of the total population.
 Religious life flourished, especially thanks to the construction of the new synagogue, the improving Jewish educational system, and the formation of a society which met at the synagogue to study the Talmud.